As Juncker bids farewell, new EU executive begins with scrutiny over Luxembourg tax | MarketScreener

 Jean-Claude Juncker, Luxembourg's prime minister from 1995 to 2013, ends his five-year mandate as commission president on Saturday.
 He is not accused of any wrongdoing.

-Luxembourg, a country of 600,000 people, hosts as much foreign direct investment (FDI) as the United States and much more than China, IMF data shows, estimating FDI in the Grand Duchy is worth $4 trillion, a 10th of the global figure.
+Luxembourg, a country of 600,000 people, hosts as much foreign direct investment (FDI) as the United States and much more than China, data cited in the IMF report shows, estimating FDI in the Grand Duchy is worth $4 trillion, a 10th of the global figure.

 "FDI of this size hardly reflects brick-and-mortar investments in the minuscule Luxembourg economy," the IMF report says, arguing that much of the flow goes to "empty corporate shells" which reduce tax revenues in other countries.